DRACOERS/DRACOERS/README.md

 anyone not on my dni list
 GENREAL INFO
+can be found on pronouns page a strawpage.

+random questions:
-can be found on pronouns page a strawpage. random questions: favorite poem? nothing gold can stay by  robert frost favorite band? glass animals favorite animal? kiwi bird.
+favorite poem? nothing gold can stay by  robert frost favorite band? glass animals favorite animal? kiwi bird.

-i am always here to listen id rather you twlk me then suffer in silence!

 the rest of this is a wip okay